 List price: 0.99 USD, EUR or GBP

-Buy it at Amazon US, Amazon UK, Amazon Germany, Amazon France, Amazon Spain, Amazon Italy, Amazon Canada, Amazon Brazil, Amazon Japan, Kobo, Barnes & Noble, Apple iTunes, W.H.
+Buy it at Amazon US, Amazon UK, Amazon Germany, Amazon France, Amazon Spain, Amazon Italy, Amazon Canada, Amazon Brazil, Amazon Japan, Amazon India, Kobo, Barnes & Noble, Apple iTunes, W.H.
 Smith, Casa del Libro, DriveThruFiction, OmniLit/AllRomance ebooks and XinXii.

 More formats coming soon.